About

-Hello, I'm Steve, a product manager living in North Wales, UK.
+Hello, I’m Steve.
 I grew up in the Black Country where there used to be lots of factories and lots of smoke, the heart of the Industrial Revolution, where people talk different.
+Nowadays I live in London.

-You'll mostly hear me yabbering on about: the World Wide Web (1.0, 2.0 & 3.0), privacy, product management, agile delivery, leadership, software development, sustainability, food, ancient history, human culture, and the technology-augmented anthropecene.
-Here's what I'm doing now.
+You’ll mostly hear me yabbering on about: product management, user-centred design, leading agile teams, design, data, sustainability, food, ancient history, human culture, and the technology-augmented anthropecene.
+Here’s what I’m doing now.

 Elsewhere on the web